lux-org/lux/doc/source/guide/FAQ.rst

 How do I disable sampling and have Lux visualize the full dataset?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-  Lux displays a warning saying "Large dataframe detected: Lux is only visualizing a random sample".
+  When visualizing large datasets, Lux may display a warning stating "`Large dataframe detected: Lux is only visualizing a random sample`".
 If you would like to disable sampling, you can run:

   .. code-block:: python